 Why is this a big concern for fleet managers?
 Well every taxi, bus and HGV entering will be subject to checks based on their Euro emission standard and if doesn’t meet it, will be charged entry to the zone.

-It’s all to be finalised yet.
-And no one knows quite what to expect.
-But one thing that’s certain is the environmental regulations that fleet managers need to work within are going to become more and more stringent as time goes on.
+Environmental regulations that fleet managers need to work within are going to become more and more stringent as time goes on.

 Good fleet managers need to be planning early.
 Looking ahead.
 Which brings us to the next big concern.
 What’s ahead?

 7. General uncertainty

 Perhaps the biggest challenge of them all, is just the level of uncertainty fleet managers are operating within.
 So much is changing, on every level.
 I’ve touched on the changing environmental regulations as one area of uncertainty.
 But what about the others?

 None of us know for certain what the post Brexit economy will look like when it comes to fleet management and maintenance.
 Surveys have shown that 55% of fleet managers are feeling positive about it, but it’s still unknown.